 - Homework group: Contact the other members of your homework group electronically or by phone, or arrange to meet up for more in-depth discussions. - Office hours: I have office hours every weekday (except holidays), no appointments necessary.
-If my office hours are not convenient, I can occasionally schedule other times to meet.
+If my office hours are not • convenient, I can occasionally schedule other times to meet.
 Just ask. - Math Tutorial Center: Free tutoring is available on either a drop-in basis, or a regular weekly basis (with a designated tutor).
 Ask in S43 about schedules and applications.
-If enough people ask for it, I will work with the tutorial center to get a special group tutoring set up for this class.
-NOTE: Because Math 22 is a specialized class, tutors may be in short supply, so group tutoring may be the only option. - Additionally, if you have or think you might have a disability, the Disability Support Services (DSS) and Educational Diagnostic Center (EDC) offer additional services.
+If enough people ask for it, I will work with the tutorial center to get a special group tutoring set up for this class. - Additionally, if you have or think you might have a disability, the Disability Support Services (DSS) and Educational Diagnostic Center (EDC) offer additional services.
 In addition to helping students with dyslexia, attention deficit disorder and other commonly recognized learning disabilities, these services are also designed to help students whose abilities and efforts significantly exceed their actual achievement.
 If you feel this describes your situation, please talk to me, so I can put you in touch with the appropriate people.